© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Hatfield Earthwork: a henge enclosure, henge and remains of monumental mound at Marden is a scheduled monument protected by Historic England under reference 1014617.
 View the official record →

-The Hatfield Earthwork is a Neolithic henge enclosure and monumental complex located near Marden in Wiltshire.
+The Hatfield Earthwork is a henge monument and associated mound complex located near Marden in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014617.

 The Hatfield Earthwork: a henge enclosure, henge and remains of monumental mound at Marden is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014617.